maxwelltsai/DeepGalaxy/README.md

 In this project, a deep convolutional neural network (CNN) is trained with visualization of galaxy merger simulations.
 Accordingly, the dynamical properties (e.g., the timescale in which two galaxies collide) are obtained from the numerical simulations, which are then encoded as the labels (in the supervised learning process).

-The simulations are carried out using `Bonsai` (Bédorf et al., 2012, 2019), a GPU-accelerated Barnes-Hut tree code.
-GitHub: https://github.com/treecode/Bonsai.
+The simulations are carried out using [`Bonsai`](https://github.com/treecode/Bonsai) (Bédorf et al., 2012, 2019), a GPU-accelerated Barnes-Hut tree code.

 The CNN is built with state-of-the-art architectures, such as [EfficientNet (Tan & Le, 2019)](https://arxiv.org/abs/1905.11946) and [ResNet (He et al. 2019)](https://arxiv.org/abs/1512.03385).
 The `EfficientNet` implementation is based on [this repository](https://github.com/qubvel/efficientnet).
 The implementations of other CNNs (including `ResNet50`) are based on the `tf.keras.applications` module.
 A full list of supported CNNs can be found at https://www.tensorflow.org/api_docs/python/tf/keras/applications.